jknaudt21/Option-Scraper-BlackScholes/README.md

 # Option-Scraper-BlackScholes
 The code in this repo allows for scraping option data required for the [Black Scholes model](https://en.wikipedia.org/wiki/Black-Scholes_model).
 Data is scraped from S&P500 companies.

+Beyond the standard python libraries, the code requires `pandas`, `bs4` (Beautiful Soup), and `requests` to work properly

 ## Background

 This scraper was originally created for quite a fun [project I worked on](https://github.com/samuellee19/CSCI145_Option_Pricing) regarding the use of neural nets in option pricing.
+The project might still be on the works.
 Make sure to check it out!
+The project might still be on the works.

 Getting access to option data can be quite expensive - especially when getting data in bulk.
 Datasets are often protected behind a paywall that can range from \$10-100.
 Furthermore, for those having access to financial tools such as a Bloomberg terminal (I'm looking at you, students), there is often a data quota that should not be exceeded.